 Much like minimalist interiors, the California aesthetic relies on the use of organic materials for a natural living room look.
 From hardwood with a beautiful natural grain to rattan and wicker, anything that calls to nature and reminds the visitor of the home's location has a distinctly Californian feel.

-'To achieve a California-style living room, focus on an indoor-outdoor connection with ample use of large windows and natural materials like wood and stone,' says Tommy Zung, New York designer at New York and Paris-based Studio Zung.
+'To achieve a California-style living room, focus on an indoor-outdoor connection with ample use of large windows and natural materials like wood and stone,' agrees Tommy Zung, New York designer at New York and Paris-based Studio Zung.

 'Embrace an effortless laid-back, nature-inspired aesthetic that seamlessly integrates with the outdoors, creating a relaxed and airy atmosphere.'